kunlayako/Inbox-Component/Inbox-component/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Conclusions and future work
+Many different adaptations, tests, and experiments have been left for the future due to lack of time such as implementation on clickable of each email and Filter options.
+Future work concerns deeper analysis of particular mechanisms,new proposals to try different methods, or simply curiosity.